StevePro7/CandyKidSMS_New2/README.md

 ###### INTRO
 Candy Kid is a simple maze chase game.
 Eat all the candy to pass each level.
 Eat all bonuses to maximize your score!
 <br />
-The 3x Candy "Mama" enemies Pro / Adi / Suz have different pesonalities and alternate between scatter and attack.
+The 3x Candy "Mama" enemies Pro / Adi / Suz have different personalities and alternate between scatter and attack.
 <br />
 Blast your way through 100x levels of crazy maze paced action!
 Simple.
 Addictive.
 Fun.